Kaleidoscope Abstract Syntax Tree

 In Kaleidoscope conditional expressions follow the familiar if/then/else form, even though they are really more

-like the ternary operator expression ( x ? y : z )
+like the ternary operator expression ( x ? y : z ) in C and related languages.

 // Copyright (c) Ubiquity.NET Contributors.
 All rights reserved.